-The thirty-five credit hour degree will guide graduates in developing and implementing health-related programs through community outreach, explore issues in healthcare, including policies and economic factors, and find appropriate solutions to the present condition of the healthcare system.
-Admission into the MSHS program requires graduates to have a 3.0 GPA or higher, provide a resume, and present a letter of Intent.
+The thirty-five credit hour degree will guide graduates in developing and implementing health-related programs through community outreach.
+Additionally, it explores issues in healthcare, including policies and economic factors, and finds appropriate solutions to the present condition of the healthcare system.
+Admission into the MSHS program requires graduates to have a 3.0 GPA or higher, provide a resume, and also present a letter of Intent.

 Program Highlights: 35 credits, 11 courses, highly ranked, top accreditations.